Food and Beverages Industry

-Colombian food and beverages market has a large upside potential
+Colombian food and beverages market has a large growth potential

-- Per capita food and beverage consumption in Colombia is low compared to other countries with a similar level of development in the region.
-While per capita consumption of processed food in 2016 was USD 572 in Latin America, in Colombia it was USD 380.
+- Per capita, food and beverage consumption in Colombia is low compared to other countries with a similar level of development in the region.
+While per capita consumption of processed food in 2019 was USD 660 in Latin America, in Colombia it was USD 429.

-Bogota is the largest market and production center for food and beverages industry in the country.
+Bogota is the largest market and production centre for the food and beverage industry in the country

-- Bogota represents approximately 57% of Colombian imports, and 39% of Colombian food and beverage total imports.
+The city demands 64% of Colombian total imports, and accounts for 40% of the country’s food and beverage imports.

 Bogota’s labor force readiness and quality

-- With a workforce of more than 4.6 million people, and more than 117 higher education institutions, Bogota can guarantee the availability and quality of its human resources.
+- With a workforce of more than 6.2 million people and more than 133 higher education institutions, Bogota can guarantee the availability and quality of its human resources.